 Did you know that hormones play a vital part in regulating our metabolic rate, and how much and frequent we burn body fat?

-When there is an imbalance on this front, fat loss can become near impossible, or a very slow and laborious process indeed!
-You are hungry all the time, tired, sluggish and not motivated to do much at all – part from laying down or sleeping!
+When there is an imbalance on this front, fat loss can become near impossible, or a prolonged and laborious process indeed!
+You are hungry all the time, tired, sluggish and not motivated to do much at all – apart from laying down or sleeping!

 I know I’ve been there many times, I’m sure you have as well.

-Now, I always make a point in stipulating that a proper diet is key to weight loss, now and for the future.
+I make a point in stipulating that a proper diet is a key to weight loss, now and for the future.
 But food alone cannot provide what exercise does.
 Therefore, when you combine these two powerhouses, you have a match made in heaven.
-That’s to say, you get leaner, stronger, fitter, and a lot more toned than you ever would with food alone.
+That’s to say; you get leaner, healthier, fitter, and a lot more toned than you ever would with food alone.

-When it comes to HIIT, the all out effort is key to triggering this fat burning response.
-Make sure when you go all out, you really are pushing yourself to your limits.
-Red faced and sweaty, is the norm.
+When it comes to HIIT, the all-out effort is key to triggering this fat-burning response.
+Make sure when you go all out, you are pushing yourself to your limits.
+Red-faced and sweaty is the norm.

-- The increase of GH (growth hormones) triggers greater fat burning potential.
+- The increase of GH (growth hormones) triggers more significant fat-burning potential.

 The harder you train, the more GH is released.
-This is one of the benefits of HIIT, because they are key to fat loss at a faster rate than steady state cardio.
+This is one of the benefits of HIIT because they are critical to fat loss at a faster rate than steady-state cardio.

-Make it really intense again, by minimising rest periods in both the HIIT session and weight training.
+Make it intense again, by minimizing rest periods in both the HIIT session and weight training.

-If your in energy surplus (meaning, you eat more than you burn on a daily basis) and experience intense stress on a long term basis, high insulin and cortisol makes the body store even more fat.
+If you’re in an energy surplus (meaning, you eat more than you burn daily) and experience intense stress on a long term basis, high insulin and cortisol make the body store even more fat.
 Just be careful of this dangerous combination.

 If your lifestyle is quite stressful, make sure you couple your intense training with regular recovery periods.
 Take rest days when you need them, and use relaxation techniques, such as meditation and yoga regularly.
 Spend time with friends, family and create a positive environment around you.

-- Weight training.
+1. Weight training.
 When you are regularly monitoring your diet, and trying to create a calorie deficit, strength training not only preserves muscle mass, it regularly helps to boost your daily calorie expenditure.
-Use compound movements such as squats, dead lifts, lunges and bench presses in order to get the most fat burning potential.
+Use compound movements such as squats, deadlifts, lunges and bench presses to get the best fat-burning potential.

-- HIIT.
+2. HIIT.
 High, intense sprints increase fat burning potential, as well as decreasing hunger and building endurance.
-Use these for a 20–30 minute interval, for the most optimal results.
+Use these for a 20–30-minute interval, for the most optimal results.
 Any longer, and it will increase cortisol towards levels that encourage fat storage.

-- Incidental exercise.
-It’s very important to move as much as possible during the day.
+3. Incidental exercise.
+It’s essential to move as much as possible during the day.
 Walk to and from work, on your lunch break, take the stairs instead of the elevator.
-All these things count, and should be used regularly for their fat burning potential.
+All these things count and should be used regularly for their fat-burning potential.